 Most serious workplace injuries and fatalities occur due to common, identifiable causes.
 Understanding these isn't just about compliance; it's about saving lives.

-Let's explore the seven leading causes of workplace fatalities and injuries, and examine how systematic maintenance and safety approaches can prevent these devastating outcomes.
+According to the U.S. Bureau of Labor Statistics, over 5,000 workers die from workplace injuries annually in the US alone.
+Let's explore the seven leading causes — and how systematic maintenance approaches can prevent these devastating outcomes.

 Poor Equipment Maintenance